 We are centrally placed for visiting Devon and Cornwall, all of which has plenty to offer – lots of places to visit and things to do.
 Westward Ho!, Instow, Clovelly, Buck’s Mills offering safe beaches are no more than a short car journey away.
 Ideal base for sea trips to Lundy Island from Bideford or Ilfracombe.
 Dartmoor and Exmoor are also within easy reach.

-There are many pubs and restaurants close to hand including our local pubs – The Green Dragon at Langtree and The Black Horse at Great Torrington.
-A little further there is The Boat House at Instow, the Cranford Inn near Great Torrington, The Bell Inn at Monkliegh and The Bell Inn at Parkham; all are well worth a visit and there are many more besides.
+There are many pubs and restaurants close to hand including our local pubs – The Cranford Inn and the Black Horse at Great Torrington.
+A little further there is The Boat House at Instow, the Bell Inn at Monkliegh, the Coach and Horses at Buckland Brewer and The Bell Inn at Parkham; all are well worth a visit and there are many more besides.

 Sea fishing, Fly fishing and Course fishing are all available locally, and a day’s fishing can be bought at very reasonable prices.